Circumbinary disks in post common envelope binary systems with compact objects: Summary and discussion

 Our results affect the predicted formation and merger rates of DCO binaries.
-Angular momentum transfer between the CBD and the binary system dictates the final post-CEE orbital evolution (e.g., \citealt{TunaMetzger2023}; \citealt{Vallietal2024}; \citealt{Vetteretal2024}).
-We found that the number of DCO mergers will likely decrease independently of whether the binary widens or contracts due to interactions with the CBD.
-In cases where the orbital separation grows, the DCOs in the binary might drift so far apart they may no longer be able to merge within Hubble time.
+Angular momentum transfer between the CBD and the binary system dictates the final post-CEE orbital evolution (e.g., \citealt{TunaMetzger2023}; \citealt{Siweketal2023}; \citealt{Vallietal2024}; \citealt{Weietal2024}).
+We found that the number of NS-NS and BH-BH mergers will likely decrease independently of whether the binary widens or contracts due to interactions with the CBD.
+In cases where the orbital separation grows, the DCOs in the binary might drift so far apart that they may no longer be able to merge within Hubble time.
 If the CBD-binary interaction decreases the orbit, on the other hand, in some of the systems that were supposed to evolve into DCO mergers, the compact object and the core will merge shortly after the CEE.
 This likely results in luminous supernova-like transients when the core is composed of Helium or long gamma-ray bursts for more evolved cores.
-These transients are termed common envelope jets supernovae (CEJSNe; \citealt{SokerGilkisiPTF14hls}).
-Cases where the compact objects does not merge with the core are CEJSN impostors (e.g., \citealt{Gilkisetal2019}).
+These transients are CEJSNe.
+We note that without accounting for CBD interaction, there is a negligible number of CEJSN that occur from a merger shortly after CEE.
+Therefore, a scenario where a CBD widens the orbit preventing a CEJSN and leading to a DCO mergers instead, will not increase the number of merging DCOs.

-The possible contraction of the orbital separation might also result in shorter delay time distributions for DCO mergers, with potential implications for r-process nucleosynthesis, i.e., allows NS-NS merger to synthesis r-process elements at earlier galactic evolution times.
-Since most merging DCO binaries are expected to go through a CEE phase of a compact object and a giant star (middle panel of Figure \ref{fig:BinaryData}), we expect that CBD interactions would have a non-negligible effect in lowering the merger rates of DCO binaries.
+The possible contraction of the orbital separation might also result in shorter delay time distributions for DCO mergers, with potential implications for r-process nucleosynthesis, i.e., allowing NS-NS mergers to produce r-process elements at earlier stages of galactic evolution.
+Since we found most merging DCO binaries are expected to go through a CEE phase of a compact object and a giant star (middle panel of Figure \ref{fig:BinaryData}), we expect that CBD interactions would have a non-negligible effect in lowering the merger rates of DCO binaries.
 While quantifying the interaction between post-CEE CBDs and the binary systems they encompass to find the resultant orbital evolution and determining the lowering factor is a challenging task that is beyond the scope of this paper, we conclude it is important to keep in mind that CBD interaction might affect the rates of observables predicted by binary population synthesis simulations.